What are the best shows in London’s West End?

 Are London West End theatres open on Mondays?

-The majority of London West End theatres have performances on Monday nights, but some theatre shows that have Sunday performances are closed on Mondays.
+The majority of London Theatre events and West End theatres have performances on Monday nights, but some theatre shows that have Sunday performances are closed on Mondays.
 You can’t see Six the Musical, Matilda, The Comedy About a Bank Robbery, The Play That Goes Wrong, The Woman in Black, Disney’s The Lion King, Thriller LIVE and Fiddler on the Roof on Mondays.

 When are West End Theatre showtimes?